worshipperfx/Stock-Revenue-dashboard/README.md

 Project Objectives

+Extract Stock Data
-Extract Stock Data: Use the yfinance library to pull historical stock data for Tesla and GameStop.
+Use the yfinance library to pull historical stock data for Tesla and GameStop.
+Web Scraping
-Web Scraping: Extract revenue data from web sources using BeautifulSoup and store it in a structured format.
+Extract revenue data from web sources using BeautifulSoup and store it in a structured format.
+Data Visualization
-Data Visualization: Plot stock price trends and revenue data using interactive charts to provide insights into company performance.
+Plot stock price trends and revenue data using interactive charts to provide insights into company performance.
+Focus on Timeframe
-Focus on Timeframe: The graphs are restricted to display data up to June 2021, giving a historical perspective on company performance until this date.
+The graphs are restricted to display data up to June 2021, giving a historical perspective on company performance until this date.
 Features
-Tesla Stock Data Visualization: Displays Tesla’s historical stock prices and revenue trends up to June 2021.
+Tesla Stock Data Visualization
+Displays Tesla’s historical stock prices and revenue trends up to June 2021.
-GameStop Stock Data Visualization: Visualizes GameStop’s stock prices and revenue, providing insights into its performance.
+GameStop Stock Data Visualization
+Visualizes GameStop’s stock prices and revenue, providing insights into its performance.
 Interactive Plots: The use of plotly creates interactive and visually appealing charts with hoverable data points and range sliders.

 Project Workflow

 1. Extracting Stock Data Using yfinance

-2.
-The yfinance library is used to pull stock data for Tesla and GameStop.
+2.The yfinance library is used to pull stock data for Tesla and GameStop.

 python
 Copy